2024 FIBA U18 AmeriCup

 The 2024 FIBA U18 AmeriCup was the 13th edition of the FIBA Under-18 AmeriCup, a biennial international under-18 men's basketball competition.
 The tournament was held from 3 to 9 June 2024 in Buenos Aires, Argentina.
 It also served as the FIBA Americas' qualifiers for the 2025 FIBA Under-19 Basketball World Cup in Switzerland, where the top four team qualified.

 Hosts selection

-On 9 April 2024, FIBA Americas has decided to grant Argentina the hosting rights for the FIBA U18 Americas Men's Championship.
-The city of Buenos Aires will host the event which will take place from June 3 to 9.
+On 9 April 2024, FIBA Americas decided to grant Argentina the hosting rights for the 2024 FIBA U18 AmeriCup.
+The city of Buenos Aires would host the event, which took place from June 3 to 9.